F. Clever Bald: Teaching career

 Following the conclusion of hostilities in World War I, Bald studied at the University of Aix in France in 1919.
 He returned to the United States and enrolled in the University of Michigan in the Fall of 1919 where he completed his AB degree in 1920.
 He received a teacher's diploma in June 1920.
 Bald's first permanent teaching position was at the Hudson School in Detroit, Michigan, beginning in 1922.
 He became headmaster at the Hudson School in 1929 and remained in that role until 1932 when he became an instructor at the Detroit Institute of Technology.
 In 1937 he was promoted to professor at Detroit Institute of Technology, a position he would hold until 1943.

 Graduate education

 While continuing to teach in Detroit, Bald enrolled at Wayne University (now Wayne State University) in 1933 and earned an M.A. in history in 1937.
-At Wayne, he was influenced by Milo Milton Quaife (1880 - 1959), a noted historian of the Northwest Territory and secretary-editor at the Detroit Public Library's Burton Collection.
+At Wayne, he was influenced by Milo Quaife, a noted historian of the Northwest Territory and secretary-editor at the Detroit Public Library's Burton Collection.
 Bald described Quaife as "the foremost authority on the history of Michigan and the Old Northwest."
-In 1937 Bald enrolled in the history Ph.D program at the University of Michigan and continued to pursue his interest in early Michigan history.
+In 1937 Bald enrolled in the history Ph.D. program at the University of Michigan and continued to pursue his interest in early Michigan history.
 He earned his Ph.D. in November 1943, writing his dissertation on The First American Decade: Detroit, 1796–1805.
 His dissertation was published in 1948 by the University of Michigan Press as Detroit’s First American Decade, 1796 to 1805.